What is Ecosystem | Definition, Components, Examples, Structure …

 An Ecosystem

 The system formed by the interactions of living organisms with the abiotic components of the environment is called an ecosystem.
 An ecosystem consists of biotic and abiotic components that perform functions as a unit.
 The biotic components are living things but abiotic components are non-living things.
-So, an ecosystem entails the definition that a community of different populations of organisms living together in a specific habitat.

 An ecosystem can be defined as a community of lifeforms living and interacting with non-living components of an environment.